cyber-security-data-analysis/cyber-security-data-analysis.github.io/README.md

 Template developed by [Sergey Mechtaev](<https://github.com/mechtaev>).
 Modified by panjks-.

-Community-driven effort to facilitate research and experience related to cyber security data analysis and mechine learning.
+Community-driven effort to facilitate research and experience related to cyber security data analysis and machine learning.

 ## Content ##